-- It is expected each competition/league will establish protocols to be followed for games once a return to play has been authorized. - MUSC will follow the protocols established for the competition/league within which each team - MUSC will ensure the protocols each team will follow are disseminated to the players and parents. - Games times should be sufficiently staggered to allow players time to arrive and exit the field without contacting players from other scheduled games.
+- When competitions are permitted, coaches, staff, visitors and athletes will be required to abide by the gathering's limitations outlined in Executive Order No. 152 (2020), or the Order in effect at the time of competition. - It is expected each competition/league will establish protocols to be followed for games once a return to play has been authorized. - MUSC will follow the protocols established for the competition/league within which each team - MUSC will ensure the protocols each team will follow are disseminated to the players and parents. - Games times should be sufficiently staggered to allow players time to arrive and exit the field without contacting players from other scheduled games.